 Ticket Sales Tip #1: Get Amy Schumer to perform at your event.

-But you may have heard that we're in the heat of planning the biggest inbound marketing conference ever (at which Amy Schumer is indeed performing) -- INBOUND 2015.
-And part of that planning means, obviously, driving ticket sales.
+But you may have heard that we just got done planning and hosting the biggest inbound marketing event ever (at which Amy Schumer did indeed perform) -- INBOUND 2015.
+And part of that planning meant, obviously, driving ticket sales.